Anas Alam Faizli: Career

 Anas did his internship with IBM for six months in 2000.
 He joined the oil and gas industry with Sime Sembcorp Engineering and left as assistant project manager in 2004.
 Anas then spent 15 months with Petronas Carigali Sdn Bhd as a senior project controller.
 After that, Anas served Talisman Malaysia Limited for 10 years in various project management and developmental oil and gas roles in engineering, construction, hookup and commissioning, offshore and installation.

 In the ten years, he served two years working onshore Vietnam and two years offshore at the Vietnam-Malaysia border and other assignments.
 As he is a certified Oil and Gas expert, the media would occasionally get his quote for business related issues on oil and gas.
 After the crude oil price falls in 2014, he joined as director of a Malaysian Multi-National Company (MNC), a leading international heavy steel construction company in 2015.
 In 2017, he joined Edgenta PROPEL Berhad (a subsidiary of UEM Edgenta Berhad) as the operations head for the maintenance of the ~1,000 km North–South Expressway and led its public sector & industry engagement activities.

 He also serves as the Honorary Secretary of the Malaysian Oil and Gas Services Council (MOGSC) in 2016 - 2017.
 Then, he was the Treasurer for Malaysian Asset and Project Management Association (MAPMA) between 2019 - 2021.

 In 2020, he joined ProtectHealth Corporation Sdn Bhd as its Chief Executive Officer and became involved with the COVID-19 vaccination program in Malaysia in 2021 and 2022.
 The vaccination program is also largest public-private partnership program in Malaysia.
 He later joined Duopharma Biotech Berhad pharmaceutical company as the Chief Executive Officer, Corporate in October 2022.
 He is also appointed as the Board of National Advisory on the UN Global Compact Network Malaysia & Brunei (UNGCMYB) in 2022.
+In 2024, he is appointed as a member of Scientific Advisory Board of IRDI, International Medical University.
+He joined OCI Terrasus as President & CEO in 2024 to 2025, a billion dollar Korean company based in Bintulu, Sarawak.
+In 2025 he was appointed as Director of Yayasan Canselor Open University Malaysia (YCOUM), and also as an Independent Director of NexG Berhad.